 Not all downlights are the same and not all fittings are suitable for every room or project.
 When it comes to installing recessed lighting, you have the choice of fire-rated downlights or non-fire rated.
 Choosing the wrong one can have massive and serious consequences in the event of a fire.

 - Fire Rated Downlight, GU10, Fixed - Brushed Chrome Finish£3.95Was£9.95Save £6.00

 - Fire Rated Downlight, GU10, Fixed - Polished Chrome Finish£3.95Was£9.95Save £6.00

 - Fire Rated LED Downlight, GU10, Fixed - White, Brushed Chrome or Chrome£3.95Was£9.95Save £6.00

 - Fire Rated, LED, GU10, Dimmable Downlight, Fixed - Various Finishes£3.95Was£9.95Save £6.00

 - Tilt Fire Rated Downlight GU10 - Brushed Chrome Finish£4.50Was£11.95Save £7.45

 - Dimmable, Fire Rated, Adjustable GU10 Downlight in Brushed Chrome, White or Chrome£4.50Was£11.95Save £7.45

-What protection do fire rated downlights offer?
+What are fire rated downlights?